-All across the country, the opportunities for leaf-peeping abound, and we’ve pulled together our top 10 picks for pet friendly fall foliage destinations.
+The opportunities for leaf-peeping abound all across the country, and we’ve pulled together our top 10 picks for pet friendly fall foliage destinations.
 Of course, it’s also fun to get out there and discover a new place all your own!

 There is no shortage of pet friendly activities in Aspen.
 Enjoy a decadent 5-star lunch at the Terrace Bar at The Little Nell, where your pup will have his own pet menu, have a romp at the Smuggler Mountain Road Off-leash Area, and don’t miss the photo op at the Continental Divide at Independence Pass – just 19 miles southeast of Aspen on CO-82.